GramAddict/docs/quickstart.md

 There are two ways to install GramAddict.
 Via `git` or via `pip`.
 If you plan on **modifying code**, **contributing**, **being a beta tester**, or otherwise **inspecting** the code.
 You should install GramAddict with `git`.
 Otherwise you should install it with `pip`.
 We recommend installing with `pip` for the average user.

-Regardless of which method you user, if you are familiar with `virtualenv` or if you plan on using/developing other python scripts, we recommend that you set up a **virtual environment**.
+Regardless of which method you use, if you are familiar with `virtualenv` or if you plan on using/developing other python scripts, we recommend that you set up a **virtual environment**.

 ### Using `pip`